yesitsPhoenix/Pax-Dei-Archives/readme.md

 # Pax Dei Archives

+This project is being moved to an archive state as I have moved on to other projects.

 Welcome to the Pax Dei Archives!
 This is a basic website I put together to document items, mobs, maps, skills, magic, and more.
 Please do not consider this a full/complete project, it's a proof-of-concept for ideas I had while testing.